aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 1. Login to the Organization **Management or root AWS account** with `AdministratorAccess`.
 2. **_Set the region to your desired `home` region_** (i.e. `ca-central-1`)
+3. For Control Tower based installs ONLY:
+   - OU and account names can ONLY be customized during initial installation.
+These values MUST match with the values supplied in the Accelerator config file.
+   1. Go to the AWS Control Tower console and click `Set up landing zone`
+   2. Select your `home` region (i.e. `ca-central-1`)
+      - the Accelerator home region must match the Control Tower home region
+   3. Select _all_ regions for `Additional AWS Regions for governance`, click `Next`
+   4. For the `Foundational OU`, leave the default value `Security`
+   5. For the `Additional OU` provide the value `Infrastructure`, click `Next`
+   6. Enter the email addresses for your `Log Archive` and `Audit` accounts, change the `Audit` account name to `Security`, click `Next`
+      - OU and account names can ONLY be customized during initial installation.
+OU names, account names and email addresses _must_ match identically with the values supplied in the Accelerator config file.
+   7. Click setup and wait ~60 minutes for the Control Tower installation to complete
+   8. Select `Add or register organizational units`, Click `Add an OU`
+   9. Type `Dev`, click `Add`, wait until the OU is finished provisioning (or it will error)
+   10. Repeat step 9 for each OU (i.e. `Test`, `Prod`, `Central`, `Sandbox`)
+   11. Select `Account factory`, Edit, Subnets: 0, Deselect all regions, click `Save`
+4. For Standalone based installs ONLY:
-3. Enable AWS Organizations in `All features` mode
+   1. Enable AWS Organizations in `All features` mode
       - Navigate to AWS Organizations, click `Create Organization`, `Create Organization`
-4. Enable Service Control Policies
+   2. Enable Service Control Policies
       - In Organizations, select `Policies`, `Service control policies`, `Enable service control policies`
 5. Verify the Organization Management (root) account email address
    - In AWS Organizations, Settings, ["Send Verification Request"](https://aws.amazon.com/blogs/security/aws-organizations-now-requires-email-address-verification/)
+6. Move the Management account from the `root` OU into the `Security` OU
-6. Create a new KMS key to encrypt your source configuration bucket (you can use an existing key)
+7. Create a new KMS key to encrypt your source configuration bucket (you can use an existing key)
    - AWS Key Management Service, Customer Managed Keys, Create Key, Symmetric, and then provide a key name (`ASEA-Source-Bucket-Key`), Next
    - Select a key administrator (Admin Role or Group for the Organization Management account), Next
    - Select key users (Admin Role or Group for the Organization Management account), Next
    - Validate an entry exists to "Enable IAM User Permissions" (critical step if using an existing key)
      - `"arn:aws:iam::123456789012:root"`, where `123456789012` is your **_Organization Management_** account id.
    - Click Finish
-   - Select the new key, Select `Key Rotation`, `Automatically rotate this CMK every year`.
+   - Select the new key, Select `Key Rotation`, `Automatically rotate this CMK every year`, click Save.
-7. Enable `"Cost Explorer"` (My Account, Cost Explorer, Enable Cost Explorer)
+8. Enable `"Cost Explorer"` (My Account, Cost Explorer, Enable Cost Explorer)
    - With recent platform changes, Cost Explorer _may_ now be auto-enabled (unable to confirm)
-8. Enable `"Receive Billing Alerts"` (My Account, Billing Preferences, Receive Billing Alerts)
+9. Enable `"Receive Billing Alerts"` (My Account, Billing Preferences, Receive Billing Alerts)
-9. It is **_extremely important_** that **_all_** the account contact details be validated in the Organization Management (root) account before deploying any new sub-accounts.
+10. It is **_extremely important_** that **_all_** the account contact details be validated in the Organization Management (root) account before deploying any new sub-accounts.

 - This information is copied to every new sub-account on creation.
 - Subsequent changes to this information require manually updating it in **_each_** sub-account.
 - Go to `My Account` and verify/update the information lists under both the `Contact Information` section and the `Alternate Contacts` section.
 - Please ESPECIALLY make sure the email addresses and Phone numbers are valid and regularly monitored.
 If we need to reach you due to suspicious account activity, billing issues, or other urgent problems with your account - this is the information that is used.
 It is CRITICAL it is kept accurate and up to date at all times.

 ### 2.3.2.
 Create GitHub Personal Access Token and Store in Secrets Manager